janvorisek/SolidModeling.jl/README.md

-# CSG.jl
+# SolidModeling.jl

-**Constructive Solid Geometry (CSG)** is a modeling technique that uses boolean operations like union and intersection to combine 3D solids.
+**Constructive Solid Geometry (CSG)** is a solid modeling technique that uses boolean operations like union and intersection to combine 3D solids.
 This library implements CSG operations on using BSP trees.

 It's ported from the excellent javascript library [csg.js](https://evanw.github.io/csg.js/docs/) with some added features (like volume calculation).